 David Owens help found the New York Grays Baseball Organization in 2006.

 Born and raised on the Upper West Side, his friends and colleagues have nicknamed him the "unofficial mayor" of Manhattan.
-David is a graduate of The McBurney Prep School where he ran Cross Country, Played football, wrestled and was a 2-time Daily News All-City Baseball player.
-After High school, David attended Cornell University and graduated with a with a BS in Psychology.
-After playing professional baseball for four years in the US & Dominican Republic, he headed to Wall Street, where he spent the 7 years as an equity derivatives floor trader, as a Member of the American Stock Exchange.
+David is a graduate of The McBurney Prep School where he ran Cross Country, played football, wrestled and was a 2-time Daily News All-City Baseball player.
+After High school, David attended Cornell University and graduated with a BS in Psychology.
+After playing professional baseball for four years in the US & Dominican Republic, he headed to Wall Street where he spent 7 years as an equity derivatives floor trader as a Member of the American Stock Exchange.
 David spent a year at The Juilliard School studying musical theatre and has performed standup comedy throughout Manhattan.
 David coached baseball at Horace Mann, The Collegiate School and is presently going into his 3rd season as Head Varsity coach at the Dalton School in Manhattan.
 When not on the diamond, David is a VP at Halstead Property LLC.
-David has been the director of Operation and head instructor since 2006.
-In 2015, he will be coaching the Grays’ 17U Showcase team.
+David has been the director of Operation and head instructor of The Grays since 2006.

 "Excuses are the tools of the incompetent, used to build monuments of nothingness; those who make use of them rarely amount to anything else".